-- 1. Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board. - Assign the 4 bits of input1 to the leftmost slide switches on the DE0 board - Assign the 4 bits of input2 to the next four slide switches on the DE0 board - Assign 4 bits of the Select input to on the rightmost slide switch (for the highest bit of the select) and the 3 push buttons (for the lower three bits). - Assign the outputs of the four 7-segment decoders to the four 7-segment LED displays. - Assign the four decimal point (DP) outputs to the corresponding 7-segment LED displays. - 2.
+- 1. Using Quartus, assign pins to each of the top_level.vhd inputs/outputs such that the signals are connected to the appropriate locations on the board. - Assign the 4 bits of input1 to the leftmost slide switches - Assign the 4 bits of input2 to the next four slide switches - Assign 4 bits of the Select input to the two rightmost slide switches and the 2 push buttons - Assign the outputs of the four 7-segment decoders to four 7-segment LED displays - Assign the four decimal point (DP) outputs to the corresponding 7-segment LED displays - 2.
 Download your design to the board, and test it for different inputs and outputs.
-The TA will ask you to demonstrate at least one example for each possible select. - Be prepared to answer simple questions or to make simple extensions that your TA may request.
+The TA will ask you to demonstrate at least one example for each possible select. - 3.
+Be prepared to answer simple questions or to make simple extensions that your TA may request.
 There is no need to memorize the different packages.
 If you have done the pre-lab exercises, these questions should not be difficult.